Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 11

 If Billy’s GPA is currently a C and the grade he receives in his next class is a B, then his:

-A. Overall GPA will remain the same.
+A. Overall GPA will fall.

 B. Marginal grade is less than his average grademarginal grade is less than his average grade.

-C. Overall GPA will fall.
+C. Overall GPA will remain the same.

 D. Not enough information provided.